-- Quintana Roo (that is Cancun Riviera Maya, for those who are not familiar with Mexican geography)
+- Quintana Roo (that is Cancun and the Riviera Maya, for those who are not familiar with Mexican geography)

-I have lived in Cancun for 7 years and I considered it a safe place if we are talking about criminality levels.
-It’s also true that more “accidents” had occurred in the past few months and we can’t deny it.
+I have lived in Cancun for seven years, and I have always considered it a relatively safe place if we are talking about criminality levels.
+It’s also true that a higher level of criminal activity had occurred in recent years and we can’t deny it.

-Here is what it’s mentioned in one of the recent articles on the New York Times.
+Here is what it’s mentioned in one of the recent articles in the New York Times.

 “While most of these homicides appeared to be targeted, criminal organization assassinations, turf battles between criminal groups have resulted in violent crime in areas frequented by U.S. citizens.
 Shooting incidents injuring or killing bystanders have occurred,” the advisory stated.

 Tourism authorities have responded by stepping up security.
 The Mexican navy patrols the beaches, federal police monitor the highways and the army is in charge of entry points into the region’s cities.
 Dario Flota Ocampo, the director of the Quintana Roo Tourism Board, said that 3,000 new surveillance cameras are being installed in the Cancún and Playa del Carmen areas.”